Handbook of Operating Procedures 3-1022

 1. An employee or other University community member must not take any disciplinary or retaliatory action against any individual for good faith reporting, or causing to be reported suspected misconduct, or for assisting in an authorized investigation associated with the report.

-1. Any employee or other University community member who believes he or she is experiencing retaliatory action by another individual as a result of any of the following activities is strongly encouraged to report this to the Office for Inclusion and Equity at http://www.utexas.edu/equity or by calling 512-471-1849:
+1. Any employee or other University community member who believes he or she is experiencing retaliatory action by another individual as a result of any of the following activities is strongly encouraged to report this to the Department of Investigation and Adjudication at https://compliance.utexas.edu/department-investigation-and-adjudication or by calling 512-471-3701:

-1. Further resources and information for addressing concerns of retaliation in the workplace or academic environment may be obtained by contacting the Office for Inclusion and Equity or visiting its website.
+1. Further resources and information for addressing concerns of retaliation in the workplace or academic environment may be obtained by contacting the Department of Investigation and Adjudication or visiting its website.

 1. False Information